Share On

 Fly Strike And Cuterebra

-In addition to fly strike, Cuterebra can cause serious discomfort and issues for rabbits.
+In addition to fly strike, Cuterebra (the larval stage of the bot fly) can cause serious discomfort and issues for rabbits.
 While fly strike refers to many larvae infesting residents, cuterebra only appear as a single larva at a particular site.
 They will appear as a bump on a resident’s skin.
-You should be able to see a little hole in the bump in the surface of their resident’s skin.
+You should be able to see a little hole in the bump on the surface of the resident’s skin.
 It is best to have a veterinarian remove them, as you risk illness and injury if done improperly by attempting to pull the larva from the hole in the skin.
+Of particular note, if the maggot ruptures while being removed, the rabbit will be at risk of anaphylaxis.
 A veterinarian can surgically remove the larva.
-Back To Top

 GI Stasis

 It is normal for rabbits to ingest hair as they practice grooming behaviors.
 Unlike cats, rabbits are unable to vomit, so hair generally passes through the digestive tract with the help of their fibrous diets.
 If a resident rabbit stops eating and drinking as much for any number of reasons, their GI tract will slow down.
 This is a danger to them.
 Hairballs or impactions are not the cause of GI Stasis, but rather the result of it.
 If food movement through the GI tract slows and a rabbit becomes dehydrated, or their “good” gut bacteria changes, a resident can be in danger of impaction of the bowels.
-If you observe a rabbit resident presenting as lethargic and not interested in eating, contact your veterinarian immediately, as this generally signals something seriously wrong and immediate treatment is necessary.
-Additionally, rabbits may ingest foreign objects or materials (like carpet fibers or baseboards) that they aren’t able to digest, which can cause the perforation or obstruction of their digestive system.
+Additionally, rabbits may ingest foreign objects or materials (like carpet fibers or baseboards) that they aren’t able to digest, which can cause perforation or obstruction of their digestive system.
+If you observe a rabbit resident presenting as lethargic and not interested in eating, contact your veterinarian immediately, as this generally signals something seriously wrong, and immediate treatment is necessary.
+Other signs of GI stasis include a hunched appearance, abdominal distention, and a lack of fecal pellets in their living space or the presence of fecal pellets that are small and dry.

 Things that can trigger a slowdown in a rabbit’s food intake may include: